arnauqb/diff_abms_tutorial/webpage/02-differentiating-randomness.md

-So we need to be careful, because PyTorch may not be applying the reparameterization trick and we may obtain the wrong results!!
+As we can see, we need to be careful, because PyTorch may not be applying the reparameterization trick and we may obtain the wrong results!!

 By calling `dist.sample()` the gradient propagation stops and so we obtain the wrong result.
 Thankfully, PyTorch has a shortcut to implement the reparameterization trick for us so we don't have to do it manually.
 This can be done by using the `.rsample()` method.